Hamas is the largest of several Palestinian militant Islamist groups.

-Its name is an Arabic acronym for the Islamic Resistance Movement, originating as it did in 1987 after the beginning of the first intifada, or Palestinian uprising, against Israel's occupation of the West Bank and Gaza Strip.
+Its name is an Arabic acronym for the Islamic Resistance Movement, originating as it did in 1987 after the beginning of the first Palestinian intifada, or uprising, against Israel's occupation of the West Bank and Gaza Strip.
 Under its charter, it is committed to the destruction of Israel.

 In February and March 1996, it carried out several suicide bus bombings, killing nearly 60 Israelis, in retaliation for the assassination in December 1995 of Hamas bomb maker Yahya Ayyash.

 Many Palestinians cheered the wave of Hamas suicide attacks in the first years of the second intifada.
 They saw "martyrdom" operations as avenging their own losses and Israel's settlement building in the West Bank, territory wanted by Palestinians as part of their own state.

 Hamas's charter defines historic Palestine - including present-day Israel - as Islamic land and it rules out any permanent peace with the Jewish state.